oktadev/okta-blog/_source/_posts/2021-11-05-java-records.md

 ]
 ```

-# Java Records Advantages and Limitations
+## Java records advantages and limitations

-While Java Record is more concise for declaring data carrier classes, the "war on boilerplate" is a non-goal of the construct, neither is to add features like properties or annotation-driven code generation, like [Project Lombok](https://projectlombok.org/) does.
-Records semantics provide benefits when modeling an immutable state data type.
+While Java record is more concise for declaring data carrier classes, the "war on boilerplate" is not a goal of this construct, Records are not meant to  add features like properties or annotation-driven code generation, as [Project Lombok](https://projectlombok.org/) does.
+Record semantics provide benefits for modeling an immutable state data type.
 No hidden state is allowed, as no instance fields can be defined outside the header, hence the transparent claim.
 Compiler generated `equals()` and `hashCode()` avoid error-prone coding.
 Serialization and deserialization into JSON are straightforward thanks to its canonical constructor.
 Summarizing some of the Java Record features discussed in this post:

 Advantages
 - Concise syntax